 Course Availability: Expires March 1, 2017.
 You must score 70% or better on the test and complete the course evaluation to earn a certificate of completion for this CE activity.
 Wild Iris Medical Education, Inc., provides educational activities that are free from bias.
 The information provided in this course is to be used for educational purposes only.
 It is not intended as a substitute for professional healthcare.
 Medical Disclaimer Legal Disclaimer Disclosures

-This course fulfills the requirement for 4 hours of HIV/AIDS training for OTs, OTAs, and other healthcare professionals in Washington state.
+This course fulfills the requirement for 4 hours of HIV/AIDS training for OTs, OTAs, and other healthcare professionals in the state of Washington.

 Copyright © 2014 Wild Iris Medical Education, Inc. All Rights Reserved.

 COURSE OBJECTIVE: The purpose of this course is to prepare Washington healthcare professionals to care for those with HIV/AIDS, based on a review of HIV etiology and epidemiology, transmission of HIV and infection control, legal and ethical issues, and psychosocial issues associated with this disease process.